 - Exploit: Chaining redirects to bypass

-15. Bypassing with meta
+15. Bypassing with meta CSP

 - Description: Using inline

-. - Exploit: Overwriting effective CSP with a weaker one.
+<meta http-equiv="Content-Security-Policy">. - Exploit: Overwriting effective CSP with a weaker one.

-16. Use of Worker Scripts (Worker
+16. Use of Worker Scripts (Worker, SharedWorker)

 - Description: Allowing

-from insecure origins. - Exploit: Running scripts in isolated worker contexts.
+worker-srcfrom insecure origins. - Exploit: Running scripts in isolated worker contexts.

 17. WebAssembly Abuse